sjbennett123/polarlarp/content/background/bloody_fist.md

 #### The Accords of the Fist

-The Accords of the Fist were agreed to by the townspeople as part of the parlay with the Bloody Fist Orcs.
+The Accords of the Fist were agreed to by the townspeople of Stonewood as part of the parlay with the Bloody Fist Orcs.

 - No weapons on person or drawn
 - No spells in hand